-Passwords are the first line of defence against unauthorised access, and enable you to utilise online services wherever you may be.
+Passwords are the first line of defence against unauthorised access, and allow you to gain access to online services, wherever you may be.

-Keep all passwords strictly confidential, using these simple rules:
+Keep all passwords strictly confidential by following these simple rules:

-- Never save your credentials (passwords or PIN numbers) on your computer, mobile or smart phone even if this may be convenient in many cases.
+- Never save your credentials (e.g. passwords, PIN numbers) on your computer, mobile or smart phone, even if this may be convenient in many instances.

-- Do not use your browser functions to store passwords, and enter them manually whenever you log on.
+- Do not use your browser functions to store passwords.
+Instead, enter them manually whenever you log on.

-- If your access codes allow you to modify data from time to time, we recommend choosing codes that are difficult to guess, are different from those used for other online services, and that passwords be changed at least once every three months.
+- If your access passwords allow you to change data from time to time, we recommend choosing ones that are difficult to guess, different from those used for other online services, and that they are changed at least once every three months.